 - Identifying and building a stream of potential customers for advocate marketing

-- Providing personalised recommendations based on customer purchase history and browsing behaviour to up sell/ cross sell
+- Providing personalized recommendations based on customer purchase history and browsing behavior to up sell/cross sell

 - Providing after-sales customer support to improve customer satisfaction to drive retention